BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

     import mocafe.litforms.prostate_cancer as pc_model

 ..
-GENERATED FROM PYTHON SOURCE LINES 87-91
+GENERATED FROM PYTHON SOURCE LINES 90-94

 Then, it is useful (even though not necessary) to do a number of operations before running our simulation.

 First of all, we shut down the logging messages from FEniCS, leaving only the error messages in case something goes *really* wrong.
 If you want to see the FEniCS logging messages, you can comment this line.

 ..
-GENERATED FROM PYTHON SOURCE LINES 91-93
+GENERATED FROM PYTHON SOURCE LINES 94-96

 .. code-block:: default

     fenics.set_log_level(fenics.LogLevel.ERROR)

 ..
-GENERATED FROM PYTHON SOURCE LINES 94-96
+GENERATED FROM PYTHON SOURCE LINES 97-99

 Then, we define the MPI rank for each process.
 Generally speaking, this is necessary for running the simulation in parallel using ``mpirun``, even though in this simulation is not largely used, as we are going to see.

 ..
-GENERATED FROM PYTHON SOURCE LINES 96-99
+GENERATED FROM PYTHON SOURCE LINES 99-102

 .. code-block:: default